 Pediatric heel pain is a common problem that affects both children and teens.
 Even though it typically isn’t serious, it’s critical to determine the underlying cause.
-At Ankle & Foot Doctors of New Jersey, serving people throughout Millburn, Livingston, Union, Springfield, Florham Park, Short Hills, West Orange, Maplewood, and Summit, New Jersey, Jay Bhuta, DPM, and the team provide comprehensive care for pediatric heel pain.
+The doctors at Ankle & Foot Doctors of New Jersey provide comprehensive care for pediatric heel pain.
 To find relief for your child, book an appointment online, or call the office to speak with a staff member today.

 Pediatric heel pain refers to any aching, discomfort, or swelling that affects the area of the foot directly beneath your child’s ankle.